Sir William Talbot, 3rd Baronet: Early life

 Talbot was called to the Bar, succeeded to his father's title in 1670, and for a time acted as Secretary to the Province of Maryland, presumably at the request of his maternal uncle, Cecilius Calvert, 2nd Baron Baltimore, who was Proprietor of Maryland.

 The Talbot family was devoutly Roman Catholic; William's uncle Archbishop Talbot died in prison in 1680, a victim of the fabricated Popish Plot.
 Perhaps inspired by his uncle's example, Sir William in 1682 made a public plea for religious toleration of Catholics.
 He became a Commissioner of the Revenue in 1682, a member of the Privy Council of Ireland in 1687 and Master of the Rolls in 1689.

 Marriage

 He married in 1683 Lady Anne Nugent, widow of Lucas Dillon, 6th Viscount Dillon, and daughter of Richard Nugent, 2nd Earl of Westmeath and Mary Nugent; she died in 1710.
 They had no children.

-Later life
+Later life and death

 His open Catholic beliefs, combined with the influence of his uncle Lord Tyrconnell who, as Lord Deputy of Ireland, became for a short time almost all-powerful in Ireland, gained him preferment, especially during the reign of the ardently Catholic King James II.
+Like all the judges promoted by James II, his knowledge of the law and the size of his practice were the subject of harsh criticism by his enemies.

 He sat in the Patriot Parliament of 1689 as member for Meath.

 After the downfall of James II, Talbot was attainted and his lands and title were subsequently forfeited under the Williamite Settlement.

-He died either in Ireland, at Galway, in May 1691. or on the continent, in France or in Spain, on 26 December 1724.
+He died either in Ireland, at Galway, in May 1691, or on the continent, in France or in Spain, on 26 December 1724.